This post may contain affiliate links. Please read our disclosure policy.

-This Shrimp salad recipe is creamy, healthy, and takes just 20 minutes to make.
-The perfect shrimp recipe to serve as a side dish or appetizer all year long for your family get-together and potlucks.
+This Shrimp salad recipe is creamy, delicious, and takes just 20 minutes to make.
+The perfect high protein recipe to serve as a side dish or appetizer all year long for your family get-together and potlucks.

 top view creamy shrimp salad with peas and celery in a white bowl

-• Healthy: this shrimp salad recipe is high in protein, low in fat, and also low in carbs.
+• Wholesome: this shrimp salad is high in protein, low in fat, and also low in carbs.
 Makes it perfect for those on a keto diet.

 • Tasty: You will love the flavor of this shrimp salad.
 The creamy mustard dressing is simple but yet bursting with flavor.

-• Easy to make: This healthy shrimp salad recipe takes just under 20 minutes to make.
+• Easy to make: This salad takes just under 20 minutes to make.

 side shot of creamy shrimp salad with peas